In Cleveland, we’ve got world-class experiences without the world-class ego. And for that, you’re welcome.

 Here in Cleveland, we’ve got beef cheek in our pierogi, truffles on our hot dogs and beer in our donuts.
 Balance.

 Whether you’re into the thread count of your linens or just a place to crash for the night, we’ve got a hotel room with your name all over it.

 You know those places only the locals know?
 Let our experts help you find them with free maps, itineraries and insider tips.

 History hasn't always been easy on us.
 But pressure can create diamonds.
 Come check out our gems.

 Tucked away in the Fairfax neighborhood just east of Downtown Cleveland is one of Cleveland’s historic cultural institutions, Karamu House and Theater.
-It’s known as the oldest black theater company in the U.S. and has been an incubator for some of the most well-known black artists since its opening in 1917 — most notably, playwright and poet Langston Hughes, who saw a number of his plays debut here.
+It’s known as the oldest black theater company in the U.S. and has been an incubator for some of the country's most well-known black artists since its opening in 1917.
+Perhaps most notably, playwright and poet Langston Hughes saw a number of his plays debut here.

 Karamu House stands tall in our nation’s history as an inclusive institution that served as a common ground for Clevelanders of different races,...